judka-uriel/uriel-book/uriel_en.md

 story.
 On one hand, when the atheistic USSR began the conquest of space in order to make a name for itself, they differed in no way from the idolaters who built ziggurats.
-Soviet ideology was in fact idolatry itself, as communist idolaters worshipped communist idols.
+Soviet ideology was in fact idolatry itself, as communist idolaters worshiped communist idols.
 Setting themselves the task of not waiting for nature's favors, they attributed the credit for their own achievements to themselves alone.
 Despising such attributes of G‑d as mercy and justice, they enslaved nations